What is HHC (Hexahydrocannabinol)?

 Potential dangers of HHC use

 Psychosocial impacts such as reduced motivation and impaired focus have also been associated with frequent HHC use.
-These issues may influence work performance, relationships, and emotional wellbeing.
+These issues may influence work performance, relationships, and emotional well-being.

 Concern Description